-In addition, we have also adopted a Health and Safety Policy.
-Safety is a core value and a business priority, and we are committed to maintaining a safe workplace and strive to be an industry leader by managing an effective safety program, complying with all laws and regulations, and continuously improving our performance.
+Our Health and Safety Policy outlines our commitment to safety as a core value and a business priority.
+We are committed to maintaining a safe workplace and strive to be an industry leader by managing an effective safety program, complying with all laws and regulations, and continuously improving our performance.
 Within our safety program, we have identified key responsibilities for executive management, operating site management, employees and contractors, as detailed in our safety policy.
 The Health and Safety Policy requires management to develop and maintain company-wide and site-specific occupational health and safety programs, that include core guidelines and systems to measure ongoing effectiveness.
 Our employees are also responsible for following established safe work procedures as outlined in their job duties and company safety guidelines, including reporting unsafe conditions, acts, and practices.